Etrama/airflow-docker/README.md

 ```bash
 mkdir ./dags ./logs ./plugins
 ```
+(The above might already be there in the folder so don't worry about it if that's the case)
 1. Install docker desktop application if you don't have docker running on your machine
 - [Download Docker Desktop Application for Mac OS](https://hub.docker.com/editions/community/docker-ce-desktop-mac)
 - [Download Docker Desktop Application for Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows)